Unit 1: Foundations of Longevity Coaching¶

 Figure: Time horizons and outcome types

 In this chapter, we'll show you how to apply Precision Nutrition's 6-step coaching model specifically to longevity coaching.
 You'll learn how each step adapts when you're thinking in decades instead of weeks, how to implement a phased onboarding strategy that builds sustainable change gradually, and how to create multi-year roadmaps that help clients stay on track for the long haul.
+If that pace feels unfamiliar, you’re not behind; you’re just zoomed out.

-What Makes Longevity Coaching Different
+What Makes Longevity Coaching Different¶

 Time horizon: You're planning for decades, not weeks or months.
-A 52-year-old client isn't just working toward next quarter.
-They're building toward their 60s, 70s, and beyond.
+A 52-year-old client isn't just working toward next quarter; they're building toward their 60s, 70s, and beyond.

 Sustainability: You're building systems and environments that last years, not quick fixes that fade.
 A habit is good; a system that makes the habit inevitable is better.

 Integration: You're considering all six Deep Health dimensions at every step, not just physical health.
-Longevity isn't just about living longer, it's about thriving across every dimension of life.
+Longevity isn't just about living longer; it's about thriving across every dimension of life.

-These differences require adaptations to the coaching process.
+Because of those differences, you’ll make some adjustments to the coaching process.
 The 6-step model still works: it's the same iterative cycle of assess, understand, strategize, choose, observe, and analyze.
 But how you apply each step changes when you're coaching for longevity.

-Let's start with the process itself.
+Up next is the process itself.

 [CHONK: The PN 6-Step Coaching Process]

-The PN 6-Step Coaching Process — Applied to Longevity
+The PN 6-Step Coaching Process: Applied to Longevity¶

 Figure: What happens at each step